hung20gg/process_ml_vncodelab/README.md

 ### Background of the project
 We are doing a research on the students' behaviour on online learning platform, its relationship with their scores, and how to use the tracked data to assist teachers in grading them.

-The platform we choose is a website call "Vncodelab" (currently down), made by __Mr.Pham Xuan Lam__, guider of the ITLab NEU.
+The platform we choose is a website call "Vncodelab" (currently down), made by __Mr.Pham Xuan Lam__, guide of the ITLab NEU.

 ### Currently there is no deep analysis about the data on this repo, only handing files and raw data